Breaking News

 Of these, 70 cases were in children and 128 amongst school staff.

-During June, there were 67 single confirmed cases, four “co-primary” cases and 30 Covid-19 outbreaks in schools.
+During June, there were 67 single confirmed cases, four “co-primary” cases, and 30 Covid-19 outbreaks in schools.

 A total of 121 cases were linked to the outbreaks – 30 in children and 91 in staff, it found.

-Further school closures possible on Covid-19 outbreaks
+Further school closures possible due to Covid-19 outbreaks

 The findings reveal that only 0.01 per cent of open educational settings had an outbreak and that out of more than one million children attending pre-school and primary school in June, only 70 were affected.